Measured environmental concentration

-An Measured Environmental Concentration (MEC) relates to a chemical substance found in an environmental sample.
-The concentration of the compound may result from direct contamination, transformation and/or metabolization of a different chemical contaminant, natural origin or a combination of these sources.
+A measured environmental concentration (MEC) is the amount of a chemical substance found in an environmental sample.
+The concentration of the compound may result from direct contamination, the transformation or metabolization of a different chemical contaminant, natural origin, or a combination of these sources.

 MEC is to be used as a reference in the context of Chemical Safety Assessments (CSA) and should be compared with the respective Predicted Environmental Concentration (PEC) and Predicted No-Effect Concentration (PNEC) in order to decide whether exposure model is valid and the compound related risk is controlled.